 Filters trap dust, pollen and other particles from your house’s air, keeping airflow clean.
 Disregarding it will impact your house’s indoor air quality and your air conditioner’s efficiency.

 In some instances a blocked filter can even damage your system or cause it to break down.
 Frequently changing it will keep the inside of your air conditioner cleaner and airflow more level.

-If someone in your household is dealing with allergies, asthma or other respiratory problems, check with our Experts about how a HEPA filter or whole-home air purifier can lessen symptoms.
+If someone in your household is dealing with allergies, asthma or other respiratory problems, check with our Experts about how a HEPA filter can lessen symptoms.

 3. Test Your Thermostat and Smoke Detectors

 Now is a good time to evaluate other essential pieces of your air conditioner and other safety systems.

 If you use a programmable thermostat, ensure that it’s running like it should.
 If the batteries are running out, change them.